mateussibila/power-bi-retail-company-market-research/README.md

 ---

-## 🔄 Data Preparation
+## 🔄 Data Preparation & Modeling

-Data preparation was performed using **Power Query**, including:
+Data preparation and modeling were performed using **Power Query**.

-- Importing and inspecting raw data
-- Renaming columns for clarity
-- Adjusting data types
-- Handling typos and inconsistent values
-- Creating referenced tables for analysis

-These steps ensured data quality and consistency before building the analytical model and visualizations.
+The ETL process included data inspection, column standardization, data type adjustments, handling typos or inconsistent values, and creation of referenced queries for analysis.

+An **analytical data model** was then built by merging tables and applying **dimensional modeling** principles, defining fact and dimension tables, establishing relationships, and validating cardinality.

+This process ensured a clean, consistent, and well-structured semantic layer for the dashboard.

 ---